bbauska/UC-Davis-Inter-jQuery/readme.md

   width="40%;" />
 </p>

-The first is when you roll a one, it zeros out the cumulative score for that turn.
+<p>The first is when you roll a one, it zeros out the cumulative score for
+that turn.
 If you think about this game the way it is now over here, when you play this game, there&apos;s no reason to ever click pass, really.
 You&apos;re just going to roll again until you get a one.
 There&apos;s no strategic reason to ever click pass.
-But what if you roll the one, you lose all of the points that you gained during that turn.
+But what if you roll the one, you lose all of the points that you gained during that turn.</p>

-Remember, rolling two ones loses all the points you&apos;ve got in the game so far, but rolling one one could lose all the points you&apos;ve gained for the turn.
+<p>Remember, rolling two ones loses all the points you&apos;ve got in the game so far,
+but rolling one one could lose all the points you&apos;ve gained for the turn.
 If you&apos;ve got a couple of big rolls in there, you&apos;ve rolled the nine, you&apos;ve this 12 or whatever.
 Now pass could be strategically